activeprospect/express-init/Readme.md

 ## Usage

 Your middleware must implement the `init` function, which accepts two parameters: the `app` instance and a `callback`.
-When your middleware is finished initializing, call the callback.
+When your middleware is finished initializing, invoke the callback with an error if one occurred.
+A middleware's init function will only be called once, even if the middleware is used multiple times in the same app.

 ```javascript
 var initialize = require('express-init');